-Looking for great activities, top places to visit and unusual things to do on your next holiday to Tenerife?
+Looking for great activities, top places to visit and unusual things to do in Tenerife on your next holiday?

 For many years tourists from the whole world have been flocking to Tenerife looking for a perfect all-year-round holiday destination.
 This beautiful European island, the largest of the seven Canary Islands, is a perfect place for all sun-seekers and adventure-lovers.
 With so many great things to do in Tenerife, this volcanic island offers a huge variety of attractions, interesting places to visit, as well as some of the most beautiful beaches in Europe.